 Shared Custody Arrangements In The Form Of Parenting Plans

-For ensuring that shared custody arrangements are efficient and successful, parents can make a parenting plan among themselves.
+To ensure that shared custody arrangements are efficient and successful, parents can make a parenting plan among themselves.

 Parenting plans can include essential day-to-day decisions about the child that both parents create together.